Amlwch Industrial Heritage Trust

 Neil Summers BSc, MA, CChem, MBCS, MCITP

 Neil Summers worked as a Chartered Chemist and Chemical Engineer for 25 years before changing to a career in IT.
-He is now ICT Technical Manager for a local organisation.
-He is also Director of a local computer services company.
-He has held various roles with AIHT and Parys underground group for the last 14 years.
+Recently retired as Head of IT for a local organisation, he now runs his own computer consultancy business.
+He has held various roles with AIHT and Parys Underground Group for the last 20 years.

 Peter Williams was born in Bangor, and has lived in Porth Amlwch all his life.
 He is a keen artist, who works with oil, watercolours, and pen and ink, and is also highly skilled in carpentry, rope rigging, weaving with willow and model-making/repairing.
 He worked in a voluntary capacity for the Copper Kingdom and the Amlwch Industrial Heritage Trust (including carrying out general maintenance work) before becoming a Trustee.
 He has also given local history lectures to various groups.
 He is Chair of the ‘Friends of the Amlwch Industrial Heritage Trust’, and of the Amlwch Port Community Centre.
 He is also Secretary of the Amlwch Port Boat Club.